Unlocking the Power of B-Trees: A Deep Dive into Deletion Operations

 Understanding the Basics

-Before we dive into the deletion process, let’s cover some essential concepts:
+Before diving into the deletion process, let’s cover some essential concepts:

 - Inorder Predecessor: The largest key on the left child of a node.